bme2003/timely/Deliverables/Validation/Validation.md

 **Tasks for Users:**
 1. Create an account and set up a user profile, including major and class schedules.
 2. Import your class schedule from Canvas or manually input your availability.
-3. Use the system to find and create a meeting with classmates based on shared availability.
-4. Navigate the calendar to view individual and group schedules.
+3. Navigate the calendar to view individual and group schedules.

 **Data Collected:**
 - Time taken to complete each task.